The localization spectral sequence in the motivic setting: Poset (co)homology

 \section{Poset (co)homology}

-In this section we review poset (co)homology; the only original (to the best of our knowledge) content is the introduction of connecting morphisms relating poset (co)homology complexes of different intervals in a poset.
+In this section we review poset (co)homology.
+To the best of our knowledge, the only original content is the introduction of connecting morphisms relating poset (co)homology complexes of different intervals in a poset.
 We fix a commutative ring with unit $\KM$ for the rest of this article, that will serve as a ring of coefficients.